 Find out more about lung cancer, including how common it is and ways to reduce your risk

 Lung cancer is the third most common cancer in the UK.
-In 2017, 47,941 cases of lung cancer were diagnosed*.
+In 2019, 48,754 cases of lung cancer were diagnosed*.
 In women, lung cancer is the second most common cancer type, and lung cancer is the third most common type of cancer in men.

 The lungs transfer oxygen into the blood when you breathe in and remove carbon dioxide from the blood when you breathe out.

 As with all cancers, the risk of developing lung cancer depends on a number of factors and varies from person to person.

 > Taking high-dose beta-carotene supplements (for smokers and ex-smokers)